miaomiaonana/Module-14-Challenge/README.md

 1. Tune the training algorithm by adjusting the size of the training dataset.
 To do so, slice your data into different periods.
 Rerun the notebook with the updated parameters, and record the results in your `README.md` file.
 Answer the following question: What impact resulted from increasing or decreasing the training window?

 ![return](https://github.com/miaomiaonana/Module-14-Challenge/blob/main/images/image2.png)
-Increasing the size of the the training data increase the prediction accuracy.
+!!Increasing the size of the the training data increase the prediction accuracy.

 6 month training data